shawninder/adventure-logistics/texts/economic-strategies.md

 - Online services
 - Physical services
 - Products
-- Events
+- Events (mine and others)
 - Donations and the like
 - Referrals
 - Affiliate advertisement
 - Extremely targeted and localized advertisement
-- Competitive travel insurance since we can charge you based on how prepared you are for your adventure...
+- Competitive travel insurance since we can charge you based on how well prepared you are for your adventure...

 ## Publicity through impactful action